AdaCore/training_material/courses/gnatsas/check_040_lkql.rst

   * Test your ideas and explore available properties and node kinds with auto-completion

-* Start the LKQL REPL on an :filename:`example.gpr` project by running the :command:`lkql_repl.py` Python script
+* Start the LKQL REPL on a project named :filename:`example.gpr` by running the Python script :command:`lkql_repl.py`

   :command:`lkql_repl.py -P example.gpr`